 In early 2021, President Joe Biden signed the American Rescue Plan Act into law.
 This law created a Homeowner Assistance Fund, a federal program, to give around $10 billion to the states to help households that are behind on their mortgages and other housing expenses due to COVID-19.

-Eligible homeowners in Oregon who've experienced a financial hardship because of the pandemic can get a portion of the approximately $90 million allocated to the state—up to $60,000 per household—by applying to Oregon's Homeowner Assistance Fund program.
+Eligible homeowners in Oregon who've experienced a financial hardship because of COVID-19 can get a portion of the approximately $90 million allocated to the state—up to $60,000 per household—by applying to Oregon's Homeowner Assistance Fund program.
 This program uses federal money to help homeowners pay past-due and upcoming mortgage payments and other housing-related costs.

 The Oregon Homeowner Assistance Fund has two programs: the past-due payment relief program and the ongoing payment relief program.
 If you qualify for both programs, you can get up to $60,000 in assistance.